devilyouwei/NVimmer/README.md

 If the node version in Ubuntu source is too old, please refer to the node official website to install the latest version.
 Mine is 13

+I strongly recommend to use the tool [nvm](https://github.com/nvm-sh/nvm) to manage your nodejs!

 [https://nodejs.org](https://nodejs.org/)

 **Install vim-plug**

-'vim-plug' is a powerful vim plugins manager
+'vim-plug' is a powerful vim plugins manager!

 For Linux